michelcrypt4d4mus/pdfalyzer/README.md

 # Contributing
+One easy way of contributing is to run [the script to test against all the PDFs in `~/Documents`](scripts/test_against_all_pdfs_in_Documents_folder.sh) and reporting any issues.

-Contributions are welcome, just make sure:
+Beyond that contributions are welcome, just make sure that before you open a pull request:

 1. The test suite passes (run by typing `pytest`)
-1. You add a description of your changes to [the changelog](CHANGELOG.md) Before you open a pull request.
+1. You add a description of your changes to [the changelog](CHANGELOG.md)

 If your pull request includes some `pytest` setup/unit testing you'll be my new favorite person.